richpersaud/test1/summit2016.md

 ### Registration

-There is no fee for attendance, but space is limited.
+There is no fee for attendance, but space is limited and building security will check identification against the list of registered attendees.
 To reserve a seat, please email persaur at gmail dot com, including your first name, last name and organizational affiliation.
-Building security will check identification against the list of registered attendees.

 ### Location